xmagedo/top_shooter_down/README.md

 - Added a simple enemy AI that follows the player
 - Implemented collision detection between bullets and enemy
 - Created enemy game object with Collider2D for accurate collision detection
-- Multiple enemies attack the player (upcoming update)
+- Multiple enemies attack the player
+- Adding multiple enemies with health bars (upcoming update)